camunda/camunda-bpm-webapp/ui/cockpit/customScripts/angular/README.md

-Angular 9 "Open Usertasks" Tab
+Angular 10 "Open Usertasks" Tab
 =================================

-This example shows how to develop a Cockpit plugin in Angular 9.
+This example shows how to develop a Cockpit plugin in Angular 10.
-Click on a activity in the BPMN diagram to apply a filter to the table.
+Click on an activity in the BPMN diagram to apply a filter to the table.

 Built and tested against Camunda BPM version `7.14.0-alpha2`.